Battle of Miraflores: Military and political consequences

 The casualties in both sides were enormous.
 The Chilean army lost between 2,200 and 2,600 men, among them Juan Martínez, Commander of the Atacama Regiment.
 Lagos' III Division fought in the front line the entire battle, so had the biggest losses, 1,131 men were dead or wounded.
 The I Division lost 697 men, and the II Division 347 soldiers.
 The Chilean reserve suffered the loss of 346 men.

 The Peruvian army had losses estimated in about 3,200 men (30.4% of their total force), but it's not been confirmed with official reports.
 After the battle, Lima surrendered and the Chilean army entered in the City of the Viceroys on January 17, 1881.
 Also, Nicolás de Piérola fled to the Andes, as many of his officers did.
 Among these officers was Col. Andres Caceres, who led the resistance in the mountains against the Chilean occupation.
-Another three years of war were necessary until the decisive Chilean victory at Huamachuco, on 1883.
+Another three years of war were necessary until the decisive Chilean victory at Huamachuco, in 1883.